by Mary Paterson

 And yet, and yet, and yet ….

-We think about the things we value – collaborating, listening, thinking, experimenting – and all the indescribable things that are generated in their midst.
+We think about the things we value – collaborating, listening, thinking, experimenting – and all their indescribable possibilities.